Skip to content

 Beyond selection

-Expressions can also include protocol filters for dimensional queries (time, location, price) and refiners for shaping results (sort, limit, shuffle).
+Expressions can also include protocol filters for dimensional queries (time, location, live data sources) and refiners for shaping results (sort, limit, shuffle).
 Together, the three phases — selection, gathering, and refining — give you full control over what appears and in what order.

 Next steps